danielfinnerty/pands-project/README.md

 - Week 2
   - Download data set to repository.
   - Create Python file.
-  - Write coding to log summary to text file.
+  - Write coding to log summary of each variable to text file.

 - Week 3
   - Create code for histogram generation.